hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 In Switzerland, for example, the company Swisscom offers a similar network, although there is a charge for it.
 Here, Swisscom maintains the entire network infrastructure and you only have to integrate your own sensor devices.
 With the TTN, every individual can contribute to this infrastructure and install a gateway at home, for example.
 This gateway then not only forwards LoRa telegrams from one's own devices, but also from other users to the Internet.

+## Security
+LoRaWAN networks are designed with robust security measures, for example including encryption, device authentication and message integrity checks.
+Overall LoRaWAN networks are considered secure for various IoT applications.

 ## Getting started with TTN
 ### Account and Console